 The 18-credit hour History minor is an ideal supplement to any major at AIC.
 The study of history gives us increased cultural competencies and social awareness as well as the “soft skills” in reading, writing, and researching that are widely sought by employers.
 History is central to the liberal arts and helps shape globally informed citizens who think critically about their place in the world.

 This program provides a comprehensive study of historical topics , while also providing a rigorous examination of political and economic thought, historical research and writing, and legal history.

 You’ll develop the communication and critical thinking skills needed to succeed in a variety of careers or graduate studies, including journalism, education, law, public affairs, or foreign service.

 A graduate is prepared for careers in education, research and resource management, communication, information and archival management, and legal and legislative work.

-Six (6) courses in history, including at least two courses on the 1000 or 2000 level.
-Students must take HST2631 Introduction to Historical Research and Writing.
+Plus five (5) courses in history, including at least two courses on the 1000 or 2000

 An introductory survey of the historical evolution of Western civilization from its ancient origins to AD 1500.
 This course introduces students to methods of and issues in historical investigation.
 Its comprehensive approach includes the study of social and economic elements, religion, philosophy, literature, art, politics, and institutional developments.